Set-OutlookSignatures/Set-OutlookSignatures/readme.md

 Outlook and the script can run simultaneously.
 New and changed signatures can be used instantly in Outlook.
 Changing which signature is to be used as default signature for new mails for for replies and forwards requires restarting Outlook.
-# Signature file format
+# Signature and OOF file format
-Only Word files with the extension .DOCX are supported as signature template files.
+Only Word files with the extension .DOCX are supported as signature and OOF template files.
-## Signature file naming
+## Signature and OOF file naming
-The script copies every signature file name as-is, with one exception: When tags are defined in the file name, these tags are removed.
+The script copies every signature and OOF file as-is, with one exception: When tags are defined in the file name, these tags are removed.
 Tags must be placed before the file extension and be separated from the base filename with a period.
 Examples:
 - 'Company external German.docx' -> 'Company external German.htm', no changes